markkenny/autopkg/README.md

-# JSS Recipes
+# AutoPKG Download and Package Recipes

-My recipes.
+Learning as I go.
 Please be gentle.
+Big mix of XML and YAML.